Brominated vegetable oil: United States

 In the United States, BVO was designated in 1958 as generally recognized as safe (GRAS), but this was withdrawn by the U.S. Food and Drug Administration (FDA) in 1970.
-The U.S. Code of Federal Regulations imposed restrictions on the use of BVO as a food additive in the United States, limiting the concentration to 15 ppm, the amount of free fatty acids to 2.5 percent, and the iodine value to 16.
+The U.S. Code of Federal Regulations imposed restrictions on the use of BVO as a food additive in the United States, limiting the concentration to 15 ppm, the amount of free fatty acids to 2.5%, and the iodine value to 16.

 BVO was one of four substances that the FDA has defined as "interim" food additives; the other three were acrylonitrile copolymers, mannitol, and saccharin.

 An online petition at Change.org asking PepsiCo to stop adding BVO to Gatorade and other products collected over 200,000 signatures by January 2013.
 The petition pointed out that since Gatorade is sold in countries where BVO is not approved, there was already an existing formulation without this ingredient.
 PepsiCo announced in January 2013 that it would no longer use BVO in Gatorade.
 On May 5, 2014, Coca-Cola and PepsiCo said they would remove BVO from their products.

 In October 2023, California Governor Gavin Newsom approved a law that would ban the manufacture, sale, and distribution of brominated vegetable oil, along with three other additives (potassium bromate, propylparaben, and Red 3), becoming the first state to ban food additives that were otherwise approved by the FDA.

 In July 2024, the FDA revoked regulations allowing the use of BVO in food, following a proposal made in November 2023.
 The agency concluded that the intended use of BVO in food is no longer considered safe after the results of studies conducted in collaboration with the National Institutes of Health (NIH) found the potential for adverse health effects in humans, including headaches and nervous system damage.
 The final rule banning BVO took effect August 2, 2024, and beverage companies have one year to reformulate their products to comply with the final rule.